andrew-paterson/mirage-sort-filter-paginate/README.md

     minPageSize: 5, // Default = 10.
 Sets the minimum allowed page size, and will override `page[size]` in the query params if the query param is smaller than minPageSize.
   }
   payments: {
     paramsToModelMappings: { // Tells mirageFSP which model propery each query param key pertains to.
 This is only required where the query param key and model name differ.
 For example, min_amount is a query param key that requires filtering on the amount property of the payment model.
+Not that for hasMany props such as tags, the db prop in the mirage DB is the version ending in "Ids"
       min_amount: 'amount',
       max_amount: 'amount',
       date_from: 'date',
       date_to: 'date',
+      tags: 'tagIds',
     },
-    modelTypes: { // Tells FSP what kind of data each model property is.
-This ios required so that it
+    sortMethods: { // Tells FSP what kind of sorting algorithm to use for each sortable qp key.
+The default is string, so you only need to specificy the sortMethod for number, date and arrayLength.
       amount: 'number',
       date: 'date',
-      tags: 'array'
+      tags: 'arrayLength'
     },

     filterFunctionsMap: {